 When your purchase order is received at our office, a representative of Phenix Technologies will contact you to confirm the current price of the part being ordered.
 If a part you order has been replaced with a new or improved part, an Applications Engineer will contact you concerning any change in part number.

-Your order for replacement parts should be sent to:
+Send orders for replacement parts to:

-Service Department

-Phenix Technologies, Inc.

-75 Speicher Drive

-Accident, Maryland 21520
+Service Department Phenix Technologies, Inc. 75 Speicher Drive Accident, Maryland 21520

-PH: 1 (301) 746-8118 Fax: 1 (301) 895-5570 E-mail: info@phenixtech.com
+Ph: 1 (301) 746-8118 Fax: 1 (301) 895-5570 E-mail: info@phenixtech.com

 SECTION 15: RECOMMENDED SPARE PARTS